 What’s The Best Soil For Clematis?
 Key Takeaways

 Although there are several groups of clematis, they all require fertile, well-draining soil that can still hold some moisture.
 Loamy soil is best, but chalky, sandy, or clay soils also work well with some amendments.
 Clematis prefer neutral to slightly acidic soils with a pH range of 6.5 to 7.0.

-Clematis require fertile, well-draining soils that can still hold a good amount of moisture.
+Clematis require fertile, well-draining soils that can still hold much moisture.
 Clematis vines need plenty of nutrition within the soil to help them produce their fabulous scented flowers.

 Loamy and silty soils are ideal for clematis because they provide good drainage while holding adequate water and nutrients.
-That said, clematis isn’t too fussy and will also grow happily in chalky, sandy, or clay soils.
+Clematis isn’t too fussy and will grow happily in chalky, sandy, or clay soils.
 These soils may require organic matter and grit amendments to improve nutrition or drainage.

 Clematis require plenty of phosphorus to produce masses of blooms.
-If the soil’s nitrogen content is too high, clematis plants may produce more foliage at the expense of flowers.
+If the soil’s nitrogen content is too high, clematis plants may have more foliage at the expense of flowers.